-The security is high in the Holocaust Museum in Washington DC so be prepared to wait in line.
-You can buy your tickets in advance so I would recommended to do so or arrive be 10:00am.
 It will take you at least 5 hours to tour the museum.
 They have a coat check area and benches outside to sit and have lunch.
-Remember to be silent, it is a memorial to pay your respects.
+One will walk through the building and notice how silent it is inside like a memorial to pay your respects.

-It is definitely an emotional tour at the Holocaust Museum in Washington DC but one that was memorable.
-As we finished the tour, my nephew went into the gift shop and bought a Star of David and said, "So I can remember."
+It is definitely an emotional tour at the Holocaust Museum in Washington DC but one that is not to be forgotten.
+As we finished the tour, my nephew went into the gift shop and bought a Star of David, and when I asked why the Star of David, he said, "So I can remember."
 God Bless us all.